miguelazue/sql-data-warehousing-projects/README.md

 ## Project NewBank: Bank Data Warehouse

-The data for this project was built using synthetic data to mimic real-world banking scenarios, including customer accounts, transactions, insurance policies, and more.
-The data warehouse schema is designed to store transactional and customer information, providing a clear structure for analytical queries.
+This project simulates real-world banking scenarios using synthetic data, including customer accounts, transactions, and insurance policies. **NewBank** is a hypothetical multinational bank operating in five Latin American countries, offering both banking and insurance services to its customers.
+The data warehouse schema is designed to efficiently store transactional and customer information, enabling clear and structured queries for analytical use cases.

 ### Data Warehouse Schema: